 The BSc Aircraft Maintenance Engineering degree has the European Aviation Safety Agency (EASA) Part 66 Aircraft maintenance licence fully embedded within the university modules.
 This allows you the opportunity to obtain this industry recognised qualification whilst you study for your degree.
 The University of South Wales is the only EASA part 147 UK University currently approved to deliver and award this qualification as part of its BSc Aircraft Maintenance Engineering degree.

-In year one, you’ll study the principles of engineering.
-You’ll study the basic laws and theories of electrical and electronic fundamentals, aerodynamics, physics, analytical methods, aircraft materials and professional engineering techniqiues.
+In year one, you'll study the principles of engineering and the EASA B1.1 Basic Knowledge modular structure in greater depth.
+You'll study the basic laws and theories of electrical and electronic fundamentals, aircraft materials, aerodynamics, physics, analytical methods, and professional practice.

-In your second year, you’ll enhance your knowledge of aircraft materials, hardware, instrumentation systems and human factors, and hone practical and workshop skills.
-You’ll also study engineering management and issues surrounding the aircraft maintenance industry.
+In year two, you'll enhance your knowledge of propellers, maintenance practice, instrumentation systems and human factors, and hone practical and workshop skills.
+You'll also study engineering management and issues surrounding the aircraft maintenance industry.

-In year three, you’ll study aircraft structures and systems, gas turbine engines, project management strategies in an aircraft maintenance context, and aviation legislation, and complete a dissertation project.
+In year three, you'll study aircraft structures and systems, gas turbine engines, aviation legislation, and complete a dissertation project.

 You will be assessed through assignments, coursework, ongoing class tests and exams.
 EASA Part-66 examinations lead to a professional qualification and are governed by European Aviation Safety Agency (EASA) rules and regulations.

-The integrated EASA elements require a minimum of 2,400 hours of tuition, including 12 weeks of On-the-Job Training (OJT) at a CAA Part-145 maintenance organisation that has been approved by the University of South Wales.
-Students must achieve an attendance record of 90% or higher and need to pass EASA examinations at 75% or higher.
-There may be an additional cost for the OJT depending on the maintenance organisation.
+There may be an additional cost for the practical training depending on the maintenance organisation.
 Once the criteria above have been successfully met, you will be eligible for a three-year reduction in your professional experience requirement for an EASA Part-66 Licence.

 If you do not meet all of the above criteria for the accelerated route, you will transfer to the non-accelerated route and will need five years’ professional experience in order to apply for an EASA Part-66 Licence.